 Yan Solihin is a Program Director at the Division of Computer and Network Systems (CNS) at the National Science Foundation.
 His responsibilities include managing the Computer Systems Research (CSR) cluster, eXploiting Parallelism and Scalability (XPS), and Secure and Trustworthy Cyberspace (SaTC), among others.
 He is a Professor of Electrical and Computer Engineering at North Carolina State University.

-His research interests include computer system modeling methods and tools (past research interests include computer architecture and image processing).
-He has published more than 50 papers in performance modeling and computer architecture.
+His research interests include computer architecture, memory hierarchy design, non-volatile memory architecture, programming models, and workload cloning.
+He has published more than 50 papers in computer architecture and performance modeling.
 He has released several software packages to the public: ACAPP - a cache performance model toolset, HeapServer - a secure heap management library, Scaltool - parallel program scalability pinpointer, and Fodex - a forensic document examination toolset.
 He has written two graduate-level textbook:

 Note to Prospective Students